Learn how to use Subordinating Conjunctions and list of Subordinating Conjunctions in English.

 - As much as

-E.g. I eat as much as you.
+E.g. He doesn’t earn as much as me.

 E.g. Elliot is tall and blond, whereas his brother is short and has dark hair.